The browser you are using is too old for our website. Please visit www.aptaclub.ie from Chrome and you will be able to browse normally.

 What are LCPs?

-Omega 3 and Omega 6 are two families of LCPs that have been named essential fatty acids because the body is unable to make them, and they can only be obtained from the diet.
+Omega-3 and omega-6 are two families of LCPs and named essential fatty acids because the body is unable to make them, so they can only be obtained through your diet.

 As types of polyunsaturated fats, Omega 3 and 6 have different properties and different benefits for your baby.
 Unfortunately, many people aren’t getting enough Omega 3 in their diet.
 Making an effort to include good sources of Omega 3 in your pregnancy diet will help to give your baby the best start for a healthy future.